DanaKChilds/Elist-eCommerce-Analysis/README.md

 **What it does**

 This New User Recommendation Engine suggests a short list of Top-K products for brand-new members at sign-up using context I already collect (year/month, platform, channel, country/region, loyalty).
-After scoring, I can drop those picks into a “Top picks for your first order” email.
+After scoring, these recommendations can be dropped directly into a “Top picks for your first order” section of the welcome email.
 These emails will be rolled out as an A/B test to new users seeking to increase first-order conversion rate.

 #### How to Run